 2019 Vinden Headcase ‘Somerset Vineyard’ Gewürztraminer, Hunter Valley $30

 McCarthy registered this in his top selections.
 “Loved the combination of fully ripe rose petal, traminer, tropical, citrus chutney.
-Balanced with succulent phenolics.
-A touch short,” he commented.
+Balanced with succulent phenolics,” he commented.
 Carey also rated this well.
 “Jumped out of the glass, incredibly aromatic nose laden with spice and sunshine.
 The palate is fresh and pretty.
 The fruit is exotic.
 Nice length.
 The phenolics came out more once the wine warmed up a little.
 Really interesting wine,” she wrote.

 2018 Freehand ‘ExAnimo’ Semillon, Great Southern $26